 Awardees must submit a detailed budget for the upcoming implementation year.
+The AOR will notify awardees (in advance) if there is a reason to submit additional outyears' detailed budgets.
+Unless notified by the AOR, awardees should only submit detailed budgets for the upcoming implementation year.
+Detailed budgets are required for all sub-awardees.
 The detailed budget must be presented in the same format as the budget that was approved with the award, unless changes are made in regards to program areas/elements.
 Line items should not shift between budget categories.
 Do not use "Miscellaneous" and "Other" as line items in the detailed budget.
-Any substantial changes to the detailed budget, including adding line items, should be highlighted.
-A detailed budget and detailed budget narrative is required for all subawards.
+Any substantial changes to the detailed budget, including the addition of new line items, should be highlighted.
+A detailed budget and detailed budget narrative are required for all sub-awards.